 1. Fix Your Credit

 This might seem like a no-brainer, but a strong credit rating (above 720) can make a difference for your monthly premium.
 Credit scores range from 300 to 850.
 Anything below 620 is considered poor, anything between 620 and 720 is good, and anything between 720 to 800 is excellent.
 The higher your credit score, the lower a risk you are to your insurance company (and this translates into a lower premium.)
 All insurance companies perform a soft check on your credit when providing a quote, so it’s important to work on improving that score.
-Read more about what your credit score has to do with home insurance.
+Read more about how your credit score affects your home insurance.

 2. Bundle When You Can